oddbird/css-sandbox/src/scope/index.md

 ```

 I think you could achieve the same goal manually,
-with only minor syntax changes:
+with only minor syntax changes --
+so at this point I'm not convinced we need it:

 ```css
 p { color: blue; }